Harry2876/Loadify/README.md

 - `dot_count`: Defines the number of dots.
 - `dot_speed`: Controls the speed of the animation.

+---

 ## Author

 Developed and maintained by Hariom Harsh

+## FAQ
+**Q: Is this library compatible with older Android versions?**
+A: Yes, it supports Android API 21+.

+**Q: Can I use this with Jetpack Compose?**
+A: Not yet, but Compose support is planned for future releases.

+---

 ## License